bgigous/flask-webdev/content/s09_database_management_using_flask_sqlalchemy/extra.md

 ERROR [root] Error: Target database is not up to date.
 ```

 Oh my.
 Probably because I changed the name of my models, or as it says my database not "up to date."
 If this happens to you, you may have to delete your migrations folder and try again with `flask db init`.
-I also deleted my database or dropped all tables or something, so obviously we'd only migrate if we're *running* the website in production from epoch 0
+I also deleted my database or dropped all tables or something, so obviously you'd only migrate if you're *running* the website in production from epoch 0

 I will keep my old on in source control but will do `db init`